Krarouge/krarouge.github.io/index.md

 ## Literature review

-Review on ties between spatial and environmental factors in the litterature
+Review on ties between brain and environmental factors in the litterature

 ## Dataset description